 I don't know the name or model that Sunshine Safety gave this lantern.

-The lantern has a nickel plated brass that has stress cracks
+has a nickel plated brass fount that has stress cracks and cannot be run.

 The Nulite Model 18 was apparently made in four different versions -